A good broker has no problem answering your questions. About their results, their fees, their process, and their references.

 You’ll work with this person for months, share confidential information, and make important decisions together.

 At the first meeting, watch: is the broker listening, or selling?
-Are they asking questions about your business, your goals, and your timeline — or mostly talking about themselves?
+Are they asking questions about your business, your goals, and your timing — or mostly talking about themselves?

 A good broker seeks to understand before proposing.